kavia-common/preference-dating-app-183584-184324/dating_app_database/README.md

 This container is dedicated to running PostgreSQL only for the MatchFilter Dating App.

 What changed:
-- Removed an accidental Node.js "db_visualizer" utility (server.js, package.json, postgres.env).
+- Removed an accidental Node.js "db_visualizer" utility (e.g., server.js, package.json, postgres.env).
 This container must not run any Node processes.
 - startup.sh is responsible solely for starting and configuring PostgreSQL on port 5001 and preparing the database and user.
 - The server binds to 0.0.0.0 and a readiness probe (pg_isready) confirms availability.
+- No db_visualizer folder or Node-related files are created during startup.

 How to use:
 - Start the container or run ./startup.sh to initialize and start Postgres.